eegroopm/imreg/README.md

 About
 =====

 *imreg*, short for image registration, is a python package for image registration built ontop of scipy and numpy.

+It is currently maintained by:
+   - Nathan Faggian,
-It is currently maintained by Nathan Faggian, Riaan Van Den Dool and Stefan Van Der Walt.
+   - Riaan Van Den Dool,
+   - Stefan Van Der Walt.

 Important links
 ===============

+Originally forked from an older project:

 - Forked from : https://github.com/nfaggian/python-register

 Dependencies
 ============

-The required dependencies to build the software are python >= 2.5, setuptools, NumPy >= 1.5, SciPy >= 0.9 and a working C++ compiler.
+The required dependencies to build the software are:

-To run the tests you will also need py.test >= 2.0.
+  - python >= 2.5
+  - numpy >= 1.5
+  - scipy >= 0.9
+  - py.test >= 2.0

 Install
 =======